 What We Do

-Over the last two decades we have developed a specialism in working with Maasai communities and a focus on women’s rights.
+Over the last two decades we have developed a specialism in working with Maasai communities in northern Tanzania.

 Our Programme Areas